strapi/documentation/CONTRIBUTING.md

     git clone git@github.com:yourgithubname/documentation.git
     ```

-3. Enter the `developer-docs` folder to contribute to the [Developer Documentation](https://docs.strapi.io/), or the `user-docs` folder to contribute to the [User Guide](https://docs.strapi.io/user-docs/intro).
+3. Enter the `dev-docs` folder to contribute to the [Developer Documentation](https://docs.strapi.io/), or the `user-docs` folder to contribute to the [User Guide](https://docs.strapi.io/user-docs/intro).

     ```bash
     # developer documentation